aerospike/aerospike-client-python/doc/client.rst

     .. method:: udf_remove(module[, policy])

-        Register a UDF module with the cluster.
+        Remove a  previously registered UDF module from the cluster.

         :param str module: the UDF module to be deregistered from the cluster.
         :param dict policy: currently **timeout** in milliseconds is the available policy.